 If you have insufficient Yang, the last thing you want to do is eat bananas to relieve poor elimination.
 Although bananas are a common remedy in the West, in TCM theory, bananas are a cooling food.
 So if you have excess cold in your system, eating a banana is like adding fuel to the fire, or more accurately, adding more ice to the cooler.

-Best TCM Formula To Support Bowel Movements
+Best TCM Formula To Support Elimination

 For most people, difficulty passing stool is caused by excess heat.
 Again, excess heat in the intestines causes dry stools that are difficult to pass.
 If you can relate, our formula Constipass may help.